Classical Ottoman architecture: Anatolia

+Northern and central Anatolia

 Ottoman monuments continued to be constructed across Anatolia in the classical period.
 In Tokat, the Ali Pasha Mosque (circa 1573) is an important example of the period, though the architect is unknown.
 In Kayseri, the Kurşunlu Mosque (1585), is similar to the Ali Pasha Mosque and was possibly designed by Sinan (whose hometown was Kayseri), although it may have been executed by a local architect.
 The Lala Mustafa Pasha Mosque in Erzurum, completed in 1562–1563 is an interesting example of the classical period.
 Its plan resembles that of the Şehzade Mosque except that the semi-domes are replaced by cross-ribbed vaults.
 In Konya, the major work of the classical period is the Selimiye Mosque, dedicated to Selim II.
 Although it was built during the time of Sinan, its architect and date of construction are not well-documented.
 It was probably finished before 1574 by an architect sent from Istanbul.
 Its design is modelled on the form of the original Fatih Mosque in Istanbul, with a central dome, semi-dome at the back, and side aisles covered by smaller domes.
 The most important classical Ottoman monument in western Anatolia is the Muradiye Mosque in Manisa (mentioned above), designed by Sinan but executed by his assistants.